Shaimaaalhussein/SeleniumTaskDemo/README.md

 ## Repository Branching

-* The `master` branch contains the code for the project's starting point.
+* The `main` branch contains the code for the project's starting point.
-* The project is basically empty in the `master` branch.
+* The project is basically empty in the `main` branch.

-* If you want to code along with the course, then create a branch for your work off the `master` branch.
+* If you want to code along with the course, then create a branch for your work off the `main` branch.
 To create your own branch named `project/develop`, run:

-    * > git checkout master
+    * > git checkout main
     * > git branch project/develop
     * > git checkout project/develop